notofonts/noto-docs/src/descriptions/NotoSansKaithi.md

-Noto Sans Kaithi is a sans serif design for texts in the Kaithi script.
+Noto Sans Kaithi is a unmodulated (“sans serif”) design for texts in the Kaithi script.
 It contains 322 glyphs, 13 OpenType features, and supports 97 characters from 2 Unicode blocks.